darylkangjh/Project-4/README.md

 * The site should attract user to make purchases.
 * By viewing the brief portfolio on the index page, the user can choose to purchase services or ready made assets such as stock photo off the platform.

+#### Annonymous User Goals
+* To view projects and the portfolio of Kanga Design.
+* Showcase digital assets and our ability to produce quality assets for purchase.

 ### Scope
 * Content:
     * Text